We are a pioneering business in sustainable fish-farming, we take special care of the environment and our communities.

 Innovator and leader in the development of sustainable, environmentally friendly aquaculture

-For over 40 years, Stolt Sea Farms has been an innovator and leader in the development of sustainable, environmentally friendly aquaculture.
+For more than 50 years, Stolt Sea Farms has been an innovator and leader in the development of sustainable, environmentally friendly aquaculture.

 We are committed to continually evaluating the way we impact people and places to ensure that future generations continue to enjoy wonderful seafood.